eskblog/kindle-notes/README.md

 ## How to use:

-Clone the repository and then run kindle_gui.py
+Download the repository, then run kindle_gui.py

 A sample clippings file is available in the "sample" folder.
 Otherwise, you can find your My Clippings.txt file in the "documents" folder of your Kindle.